oceanprotocol/ocean.py/READMEs/c2d-flow.md

 6. Bob starts a compute job
 7. Bob monitors logs / algorithm output

 This c2d flow example features a simple algorithm from the field of ML.
 Ocean c2d is not limited to ML datasets and algorithms, but it is one of the most common use cases.
-Besides the flow below, two other worked C2D flows are:

-TODO: Update these examples based on v4
-1. simple image processing at [ocean-lena](https://github.com/calina-c/ocean-lena/blob/main/c2d-flow.md)
-2. logistic regression for classification [blog post](https://medium.com/ravenprotocol/machine-learning-series-using-logistic-regression-for-classification-in-oceans-compute-to-data-18df49b6b165) with both GUI and CLI flows.
+For examples using different datasets and algorithms, please see [c2d-flow-more-examples.md](https://github.com/oceanprotocol/ocean.py/blob/v4main/READMEs/c2d-flow-more-examples.md)

 Let's go through each step.